 HOW WE RISE TO THIS CHALLENGE

-By building and providing this data utility for Pittsburgh, we will enable its planners, designers, and engineers to make targeted decisions around the design, programming, and infrastructure for mobility in the city or—in other words—smarter transportation choices.
+By building and providing this data utility for Grand Rapids, we will enable its planners, designers, and engineers to make targeted decisions around the design, programming, and infrastructure for mobility in the city or—in other words—smart(er) transportation choices.
 Simultaneously, because this data is anonymous, aggregated, and secure, it is an asset that local stakeholders can share in near-real time for all kinds of other mobility and community applications.

 This solution will also make the City’s transportation system adaptable to commuter needs that may change throughout a day, week, or month — subsequently enabling the introduction of multimodal and flexible transportation options.
 Our continuous data streams enable our users to see how public spaces and streetscapes are actually used, inclusive of all kinds of travellers and accurate across modes.
-We enable planners and transportation engineers to adjust transit schedules according to traffic flow; designers can model the impact of various design interventions on safety and curb utilization; and rideshare, bikeshare, and electric vehicle companies can manage the distribution of fleets based on the City’s daily (or even minute-by-minute) needs— among many other flexible use cases.
+We enable planners and transportation engineers to adjust transit schedules according to traffic flow; designers can model how various design interventions will impact safety and curb usage; and rideshare, bikeshare, and electric vehicle companies can manage the distribution of their fleets based on the City’s daily (or even hourly) needs— among many other flexible use cases.
 In the flexibility of our sensors and data, Numina’s solution will aid the City in its responsiveness to the residents’ changing transportation needs; in the accuracy of our data across modes, Numina will aid the City in increasing the viability of the existing transportation network for non-motorists.

 Since Numina never collects any personally identifiable information, the data is not intended for enforcement against individuals.
 It is meant to help us shape cities to humans’ real-world behavior and desires — which can help us strengthen and amplify public- and private-sector efforts in economic development, social science, public health, and more.
 Such a data infrastructure promotes the awareness and coverage of mobility options across the city, empowering mobility providers to create stellar travel experiences and residents to utilize a broader menu of transportation modes beyond single-occupancy vehicles.